robert/robert.github.com/_posts/2018-06-12-programming-projects-for-advanced-beginners-ascii-art.md

 Once you finish, there are several extension project.
 In these you will build on top of your ASCII-art generator to add glorious technicolor to your pictures, make a Facebook-style flag-overlay, and even build an ASCII-webcam to replace Apple's Photobooth.

-If you get stuck (defined as making zero progress for 30 minutes), you can get some inspiration from my example project here[LINK].
+If you get stuck (defined as making zero progress for 30 minutes), you can get some inspiration from [my example project](https://gist.github.com/robert/b0b14b1fd4a5feb2b45ab3ce049f5707).
 I've written it in Python, but I've also tried to avoid using any Python-specific constructs.
 It should therefore be a useful reference regardless of which language you are using.
 If your code looks different from mine, don't worry!
 There are many ways to structure this project.
-If the project brief contains any terms that you haven't seen before then my apologies, that's my fault.
-You should just ask Google to explain what I failed to.
+If the project guide contain any terms that you haven't seen before then apologies, that's my fault.
+Just ask Google to explain.

 If you get completely stuck (defined as making zero progress for 60 minutes), take a break and come back later with a clear mind.
 If you would like to, send me an [email](mailto:robqheaton@gmail.com) or a [Tweet](https://twitter.com/RobJHeaton) and I'll do my level best to try and help you over the bump.